-Dr. Negin Shariati is a Lecturer at UTS and Deputy Director of the RF and Communications Technologies Lab (RFCT).
+Dr. Negin Shariati is a Senior Lecturer at UTS and Deputy Director of the RF and Communications Technologies Lab (RFCT).
 She established the state of the art RFCT research lab in 2018 where she leads research in RF and microwave circuits, RF energy harvesting, wireless power transmission, and self-powered electronics for IoT.
 She is responsible for defining the research direction and strategy of the lab and equipping RFCT with world-class RF design, fabrication and measurement facilities.
 Dr Negin Shariati is also a visiting Lecturer at Hokkaido University since 2018, externally engaging with research and teaching activities in Japan.

 She completed her PhD in Electronics and Communication Technologies at Royal Melbourne Institute of Technology (RMIT), Australia, in 2016.
 She worked in industry as an Electrical-Electronic Engineer from 2008-2012.

 Negin was the recipient of the IEEE Victorian Section Best Research Paper Award 2015, RMIT Higher Degree by Research (HDR) Publication Grant 2015, the Boeing Scholarship 2013, Research Paper Grants at European Microwave Conferences 2012, 2014 and 2015, the Best Oral Presentation Prize at European Microwave Conference, the Best Oral Presentation Prize at RMIT HDR Conference 2012, and RMIT Postgraduate Research Scholarship.
 She was recognised as the high performing teaching staff in 2016, School of Engineering, RMIT University.

 - Reviewer of IEEE Transactions on Microwave Theory and Techniques, IEEE Transactions on Antennas and Propagations and Nature Scientific Reports.